icancode007/ajax-music-player/README.md

 #Music Player WebApp
- This is a WebApp that is meant to show basketball data in a different way that makes it easier for fanbase to follow.
+This app uses ajax calls to grab data from the Napster api, It Dynamically adds music cards to the DOM that are playable with click events.
+It also allows to traverse the playlist array either foward or backwards.
 ![Preview](feats/sample.png)

 ## Built With